tommyxu/curator-service-api-client/README.md

 accountApi.getAccount(500L);
 ```

 > If HTTP response error (4xx or 5xx) is caught, an ApiServiceException is thrown out.
-If there is some IO errors, an ApiCallException is thrown out.
+If IO error occurs, an ApiCallException is thrown out.

 ## Consideration